Loading…

-Your first shapez 2 factory works.
+This Shapez 2 beginners guide starts with what your first factory gets right.
 It produces the shapes the game asks for.
-It's also a disaster — belts crossing over themselves, processors fed from the wrong direction, and a layout that worked for level 3 shapes but breaks completely when level 7 shapes arrive and you need to stack operations.
+It's also a disaster: belts crossing over themselves, processors fed from the wrong direction, and a layout that worked for level 3 shapes but breaks completely when level 7 shapes arrive and you need to stack operations.

 The single most common beginner mistake in shapez 2: placing a processor, then figuring out how to route the belt to feed it.
 Backwards.
 Place the belt route first, then place the processor in the correct position on the route.